CORRUPTING THE PROTESTANT REFORMATION

 But My righteous one shall live by faith; And if he shrinks back, My soul has no pleasure in him.
 (Hebrews 10:38—NASB)

-The eleventh chapter of Hebrews, the "faith" chapter, is one long definition of what it means to live by faith in God.
+Hebrews chapter 11, the “faith” chapter, is one long definition of what it means to live by faith in God.
 You may notice that nowhere in this chapter is faith viewed as belief in the facts of God.
-Rather, faith is humble obedience and trust in God rather than in one's own prideful wisdom and strength.
+Rather, faith is humble obedience and trust in God rather than in one’s own prideful wisdom and strength.

 Of interest is the expression in Hebrews 10:38: “And if he shrinks back, My soul has no pleasure in him.”
 This tells us living by faith is a continual, courageous pressing forward against numerous obstacles and pressures.
 It is not a static belief in facts of theology.
 It is the same idea as, “He who puts his hand to the plow and looks back is not fit for the Kingdom.”